UiharuKazari2008/LANTIS/README.md

   - Control connection will be established, then a connection back to your local host will be established to forward the ports
 * Port 8989 will be forwarded to 127.0.0.1:3000
 * Ports will be open to 0.0.0.0
+* On Connection and Disconnection handle UFW rules

 #### Bi-Direction Port Forward with Reverse Tunneling (no direct connection):
 ```shell